Why This Version Is Best: Ruger AR556 MPR

 What are the key features of the Ruger AR-556 MPR?

-The Ruger AR-556 MPR features an 18-inch cold hammer-forged barrel, a rifle-length gas system for smoother shooting, and a 15-inch M-LOK compatible free-float handguard.
-It also includes Magpul furniture and the Ruger Elite 4528 two-stage trigger.
+The Ruger AR-556 MPR features an 18-inch cold hammer-forged barrel with a 1:8 twist, a rifle-length gas system for smoother operation, a 15-inch M-LOK free-float handguard, and the highly regarded Ruger Elite 4528 two-stage trigger with a 4.5 lb pull.

 How accurate is the Ruger AR-556 MPR?